 Music is a highly regarded academic subject and is held in high esteem by both universities and employers; they know that musicians are dedicated, intelligent, creative and good at working in groups.
-Music is also a practical subject; pupils often develop their musicianship equally outside the music classroom through taking part in ensembles, practising their instrument and performing in concerts.
-Music A Level pupils appraise music of different styles, explore a variety of composing techniques and become fully involved in the musical life of the school which helps them to develop their musicianship, technical ability and confidence.
+Music is also a practical subject; students often develop their musicianship equally outside the music classroom through taking part in ensembles, practising their instrument and performing in concerts.
+Music A Level students appraise music of different styles, explore a variety of composing techniques and become fully involved in the musical life of the school which helps them to develop their musicianship, technical ability and confidence.

 Music A Level can lead to higher education courses and careers in both Music and Music Technology.
-In recent years, several of our pupils have gone on to study Music and Performance degrees before pursuing successful careers in the music industry.
+In recent years, several of our students have gone on to study Music and Performance degrees before pursuing successful careers in the music industry.
 Musicians have a large number of transferrable skills which can lead to the following areas: solo/orchestral/chamber performing; composing; recording and producing; song-writing; television and radio; audio engineering; arts administration; education and music therapy.

 Assessment: Performing: 35%, Composing: 25%, Appraising: 40%